Guides

 1. Match the surface to the room and child activity before scoring.

-2. Check emissions evidence for flooring and foam-heavy surfaces.
+2. Check emissions sources for flooring and foam-heavy surfaces.

 3. Look for washable, removable, or replaceable pieces when practical.